simonmichael/hledger/hledger/hledger.m4.md

 ### Escaping on Windows

-If you are using hledger on Microsoft Windows, unless you are using a Unix-like shell (such Windows Subsystem for Linux), be aware that the escaping rules are different.
-In particular:
+If you are using hledger in a Powershell or Command window on Microsoft Windows, the escaping rules are different:

-- In a powershell window (`powershell`, blue background), you must use double quotes or single quotes (not backslash).
+- In a Powershell window (`powershell`, blue background), you must use double quotes or single quotes (not backslash).
-- In a command window (`cmd`, black background), you must use double quotes (not single quotes or backslash).
+- In a Command window (`cmd`, black background), you must use double quotes (not single quotes or backslash).

-The following sections assume a Unix-like shell, and will need to be adapted if you're using `cmd` or `powershell`.
+The next two sections were written for Unix-like shells, so might need to be adapted if you're using `cmd` or `powershell`.
 (Edits welcome.)

-### Double escaping (for regular expression metacharacters)
+### Double-escaping regular expression special characters

-Characters significant in [regular expressions] (described below) - such as `.`, `^`, `$`, `[`, `]`, `(`, `)`, `|`,
+Characters which have special meaning in [regular expressions] (described below), such as `.`, `^`, `$`, `[`, `]`, `(`, `)`, `|`, and `\`,
-and `\` - may need to be "regex-escaped" if you don't want them to be interpreted by hledger's regular expression engine.
-This is done by writing backslashes before them, but since backslash is typically also a shell metacharacter, both shell-escaping and regex-escaping will be needed.
-Eg to match a literal `$` sign while using the bash shell:
+may need to be "regex-escaped" if you don't want them to be interpreted by hledger's regular expression engine.
+This is done by writing backslashes before them.
+But since backslash is usually also special to the shell, both shell-escaping and regex-escaping will be needed.

+Eg, to match a literal `$` sign while using the bash shell, you could write:

 ```cli
 $ hledger balance cur:'\$'